Kirtling Street (Nine Elms, Wandsworth)

 It will be used to drive the main tunnel to Carnwath Road Riverside in the west and towards Chambers Wharf in the east.

-We recently announced the results of our public competition to name our Tunnel Boring Machines (TBMs) that will be launched at Kirtling Street in early 2018.
-Following our public vote, our TBMs will be named Millicent and Ursula.
+Following our public competition to name our Tunnel Boring Machines (TBMs), we announced that our TBMs, to be launched from Kirtling Street in 2018, will be named Millicent and Ursula.
 Millicent is named after suffragist and political campaigner Dame Millicent Fawcett who lived in Battersea, whilst Ursula is named after Dr Audrey ‘Ursula’ Smith a prominent cryobiologist and doctor who worked at King’s College Hospital.

 The acoustic shed is part of our commitment to being a good neighbour as it allows us to keep the noise and dust from our tunnelling work inside the shed, rather than it disturbing residents close by.
-It will also allow us to store materials inside the shed at night so that we can keep the number of later deliveries to a minimum.
-We recently installed our gantry cranes inside the shed which will enable us to move materials and machinery into the tunnel, can watch a short video about our cranes here.
+It allows us to store materials inside the shed at night so that we can keep the number of later deliveries to a minimum.
+We have installed our gantry cranes inside the shed which will enable us to move materials and machinery into the tunnel, can watch a short video about our cranes here.

 Want to know more or get involved?